 Canada’s globally significant Boreal Forest provides a wealth of ecological, economic, social and cultural benefits.
 Yet the most biologically diverse areas in the Boreal Forest are allocated to forestry, and most of these areas are logged or roaded.
 The areas that remain untouched are rare and under increasing threat.
+These are “Endangered Forests.”
 The fate of threatened wildlife species, such as woodland caribou, as well as other ecological values like biodiversity, air and water quality and carbon storage rest in the balance.

 Canada, home to nearly a quarter of the world’s remaining intact forests, is rapidly losing its pristine ecosystems to development and logging.
 In 2012, Greenpeace commissioned Global Forest Watch Canada to produce an analysis of the last large intact regions of Canada’s Boreal Forest that are open to logging development.

 Five “Endangered Forest” areas were identified as being under severe threat from industrial development in the absence of scientifically-grounded conservation planning.

 Click on the map to get to know each one of these spectacular forests.